 You’ve probably got a lot of skills and talents that you can put to good use.
-But since you’ve got a limited number of free time (provided you work full time at your day job), then you need to choose a profitable side hustle that will help maximize your time.
+No, honestly you have, stop being so bashful and shy.
+But the thing is that if you have got a limited number of free time (provided you work full time at your day job), then you need to choose a profitable side hustle that will help maximize your time.

 How do you do that?

-This process is important so you can identify which opportunities are going to be a good fit for you.
+This process is important so you can work out which opportunities are going to be a good fit for you.
 You can then further analyze the marketability and demand of your skills because as you probably know, not all skills are created equal.

 Low-level vs. high-level skills

 General and low-level skills probably aren’t going to get you an extra thousand bucks right away.
 You’ll have a ton of competition since there is a relatively lower barrier to entry, meaning a lot of people can do these easy side jobs.

 On the other hand, if you choose a side hustle which requires higher- level and more technical skills, then chances are, you’ll have less competition.
 Depending on the demand for those skills, you’ll be able to bring in more extra cash each month than a low-skill side hustle.

 For instance, let’s say you’re pretty skilled at babysitting, copywriting and designing websites.
 Which of these side hustles do you think are going to be most profitable?

 With babysitting, you don’t really need special skills.
 If you love babies and you’ve got a way with them, then you can easily become a babysitter.
 With this logic, anyone looking for a babysitter can theoretically find one quickly, provided, of course, they pay competitive rates.